UK cuts taxes, boosts spending, accelerating pound's slide

 Associated Press

-LONDON (AP) — Britain’s new government on Friday announced a sweeping plan of tax cuts it said would be funded by borrowing and revenue generated by anticipated economic growth, part of a series of high-risk moves to combat a cost-of-living crisis and bolster a faltering financial picture.
+“I think Kwasi Kwarteng really set off fireworks with his budget,″ Streeter told The Associated Press.
+“It was much bigger and bolder than expected.
+But the real concern on financial markets is that these widespread tax cuts are unfunded, they’re going to add to the government’s debt burden.″

+Prime Minister Liz Truss, who took office less than three weeks ago, is racing to combat inflation at a nearly 40-year high of 9.9% and head off a prolonged recession.
+Facing a general election in two years, she needs to deliver results quickly.

-But Treasury chief Kwasi Kwarteng offered few details on the cost of the program and its impact on the government’s own targets for reducing deficits and borrowing.
-The two-pronged approach offers short-term help for homes and businesses struggling with soaring energy costs while betting that lower taxes and reduced red tape will spur economic growth and increase tax revenue in coming years.
+The government’s program offers immediate help for homes and businesses struggling with soaring energy costs while betting that lower taxes and reduced red tape will spur economic growth and increase tax revenue in coming years.

 “We need a new approach for a new era, focused on growth,” Kwarteng told lawmakers in the House of Commons.

-The plan is expected to cost taxpayers many billions, and concerns that the government’s policies will drive public borrowing to unsustainable levels have pushed the pound to its lowest level against the dollar since March 1985.
-The pound fell as much as 2%, to $1.1054, in early afternoon trading in London.

-Prime Minister Liz Truss, who took office less than three weeks ago, is racing to head off a prolonged recession and blunt a cost-of-living crisis driven by high energy costs that is making Britons poorer.
-Facing a general election in two years, she needs to deliver results quickly.

 But opponents accuse the government of dodging scrutiny by rolling out a major shift in economic policy without the normal analysis from the independent Office for Budget Responsibility.
-Kwarteng said the agency would have the chance to provide it later in the year.
+Kwarteng said the office would publish a full economic and fiscal forecast before the end of the year.

-The plan was immediately attacked by the opposition Labour Party for favoring the interests of business over working people and failing to provide any figures on its impact on government fiscal targets.
+The opposition Labour Party attacked the plan for favoring the interests of business over working people and failing to provide any figures on its impact on government fiscal targets.

 “It is a budget without figures, a menu without prices,’’ said Rachel Reeves, Labour’s spokeswoman on Treasury issues.
 “What has the chancellor got to hide?”

-The British economy has foundered for the past three months as Truss’s center-right Conservative Party staged an internal contest to replace former Prime Minister Boris Johnson, who stepped down after a series of scandals surrounding his conduct in office.
+The British economy has foundered for the past three months as Truss’ center-right Conservative Party staged an internal contest to replace Johnson, who stepped down after a series of scandals.

-That left the country with a caretaker government unable to introduce new policies to shield consumers from soaring energy prices, which are fueling inflation to nearly 40-year highs and curbing economic growth.
+That left the country with a caretaker government unable to introduce new policies to shield consumers from soaring energy prices, which are fueling inflation and curbing economic growth.
 The Bank of England on Thursday forecast that gross domestic product would shrink for a second consecutive quarter in the three months ending Sept.
-30, which is an informal definition of a recession.
+30, an informal definition of recession.

-Since taking office, Truss has announced plans to cap energy prices for both consumers and business that are expected to cost taxpayers more than 150 billion pounds ($166 billion).
-Kwarteng said the cost of these programs would be covered by borrowing.
+Since taking office, Truss announced plans to cap energy prices for both consumers and business that are expected to cost taxpayers more than 150 billion pounds ($166 billion).

-But Truss — inspired by Margaret Thatcher’s small-state, free-market economics — is also pressing ahead with her campaign promise to boost economic growth by cutting taxes and reducing red tape.
+Inspired by Margaret Thatcher’s small-state, free-market economics, she is also pressing ahead with her campaign promise to boost economic growth by cutting taxes and reducing red tape.
 This will benefit everyone, she argues, by spurring investment, creating jobs and generating more tax revenue.

-Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown, said investors are concerned that government lacks a “coherent policy” at a time when the economy is facing “immense inflationary pressures.”

-“I think Kwasi Kwarteng really set off fireworks with his budget,” Streeter told The Associated Press.
-“It was much bigger and bolder than expected.
-But the real concern on financial markets as these widespread tax cuts are unfunded, they’re going to add to the government’s debt burden.”

-The so-called mini-budget announced Friday reverses many of the initiatives announced by Johnson and his Conservative predecessors, who have led Britain for the past 12 years.
+The so-called mini-budget unveiled Friday reverses many of the initiatives announced by Johnson and his Conservative predecessors, who have led Britain for the past 12 years.

-For example, Kwarteng announced that he was reversing a hike in national insurance taxes that Johnson introduced in May to boost spending on health and social care.
+For example, Kwarteng announced that he was canceling an increase in national insurance taxes that Johnson introduced in May to boost spending on health and social care.
 Kwarteng said the government would maintain the expected level of funding for the National Health Service — but he didn’t say how.

 Kwarteng also said the government would cut the basic rate of income tax to 19% next year from 20%.
 The top rate will drop to 40% from 45%.
 In addition, he canceled a planned 6 percentage point increase in the corporate tax rate, leaving it at 19%.